 If you are a certificated employee, your time away from work-your vacation-is realized through the scheduling of work and non-work days.
-As the activities of certificated employees are typically tied to student attendance, extended periods of non-work days are generally scheduled during the summer months.
+As the activities of certificated employees are typically tied to student attendance, extended periods of non-work days are generally scheduled during the summer months with the exception of medical or pre-approved extended leaves of absences.
 Work schedules for certificated employees are determined by collective bargaining agreements and/or individually negotiated employment contracts.
 As work schedules vary significantly from employee to employee, you may wish to consult these documents for additional information about your work schedule.